 Grade Five students take either French or Spanish and continue that language through at least Form II.
-The program builds upon work commenced in Grades Three and Four French and Spanish, and aims to introduce basic grammar, increase vocabulary and further expose students to the distinctive cultures of the French- and Spanish-speaking worlds.
-Emphasis is placed on fostering students’ comfort with speaking and listening to a language other than their own, which is achieved through a deliberate program of language immersion.
+The program builds upon work commenced in Grades Three and Four French and Spanish, and aims to introduce basic grammar, increase vocabulary and further expose students to the distinctive cultures of the French and Spanish-speaking worlds.
+Emphasis is placed on fostering boys’ comfort with speaking and listening to a language other than their own, which is achieved through a deliberate program of language immersion.

 Grade Five: French

 Grade Five French introduces boys to practical vocabulary and encourages them to develop basic conversational skills.
 The grammatical component emphasizes counting, telling the time and date, basic verb conjugations, the notions of gender and number as applied to nouns and adjectives, and interrogative words and expressions.
 Vocabulary and grammatical work is punctuated by units on the culture and history of the French-speaking world.
 This class meets three times a week.
 Text: “Exploring French” textbook and workbook; Biography: “Who was Marie Antoinette?”
 Reader: “Mops et sa mésaventure parisienne.”